mathjax/MathJax-docs/input/tex/extensions.rst

 If the ``color`` macro is autoloaded from within the page, that configuration will be used to initialize the extension.

+Finally, the `setoptions` extension provides a ``\setOptions`` command that can be used to change the options on they fly as the web page is being processed.
+See the :ref:`tex-setoptions` section for details.

 |-----|